A jewel of classical architecture in Île-de-France (in 77)

 The booklet for children

-• Free "discovery course" booklet for children aged 7 to 12.
+• Free "discovery course" booklet for children from 7 to 12 years old.

 • You can download it before your visit